janbodnar/Python-Skolenie/test.md

 # generate users with faker, id, first name, last name, email, salary into users.csv file

-# read the csv file and display the data in a table format with prettytable
+# read the csv file with csv module and display the data in a table format with prettytable
 ```